nomicness/a-whole-new-world/laws.md

 **302** The state of affairs that constitutes winning may not be altered from achieving n points to any other state of affairs.
 The magnitude of n and the means of earning points may be changed, and rules that establish a winner when play cannot continue may be enacted and (while they are mutable) be amended or repealed.

-**303.** Ammendment of rule **203.** At the end of a proposal's 24 hour period, if the number of yay's is greater than the nay's the proposal is considered adopted.
+**303.** At the end of a proposal's 24 hour period, if the number of yay's is greater than the nay's the proposal is considered adopted.
 The proposal itself shall count as a yay on behalf of the player who created the proposal.
 If the number of nay's is greater than or equal to the yay's, the proposal is considered rejected.
 Any changes to a proposal after submission shall invalidate any votes cast prior to the changes, and those players may cast their vote again.